-The EU regulations expressly require medical device manufacturers to introduce, implement and update a risk management system.
+The EU regulations require medical device manufacturers to introduce, implement and update a risk management system.
 Manufacturers must keep risk management up-to-date throughout the entire life cycle of a product.

 The ISO 14971 standard is the central standard for risk management of medical devices.
 It explains in detail how the process must be structured and maintained.
 Manufacturers are therefore well advised to understand and apply ISO 14971.
-If medical device manufacturers follow an ISO 14971 compliant risk management process, it is assumed that the corresponding requirements of the EU regulations are fulfilled.
+If medical device manufacturers follow an ISO 14971 compliant risk management process, it is generally assumed that the corresponding requirements of the EU regulations are fulfilled.

 Why is a benefit/risk profile important?